Skip to main content

 Dr. Rayna Momen

-This experiential learning course allows students the opportunity to earn college credit for the work they are doing to enhance educational opportunities at SCI-Greene, through participation in an Inside-Out Think Tank.
+This experiential learning course allows students the opportunity to earn college credit for the work they are doing to enhance educational opportunities at SCI Greene, through participation in an Inside-Out Think Tank.
 The Think Tank is composed of WVU faculty and graduate students, undergraduates who have completed at least one WVU Inside-Out Prison Exchange course, and prison staff.
 Working individually and collaboratively, students may develop a Think Tank structure, devise and pitch proposals, seek organizational support, work on actionable steps to implement approved ideas, and reflect on their experiences throughout the process.

-CRIM 461: Special Topics in Crime and Justice
+CRIM 461: Issues in Crime & Justice

 Dr. Jim Nolan